 There have been a number of changes to the benefit system over the past few years, and with more changes expected, we know things can become complicated.

-We have had several changes to the benefit system over previous years and with more changes to come we know it can be complicated.
-If you're unsure as to which in or out of work benefits you may be entitled to please contact us for free advice or a benefit check.
+If you're unsure about what benefits you may be entitled to please contact us for free advice or a benefit assessment check.

-Changes have been made to the council tax support scheme from April 2018.
-The main change is that the maximum entitlement has been restricted to 80% of your council tax bill.
+From April 2018, the main change is that the maximum entitlement has been restricted to 80% of your council tax bill.
 This means that everyone is being asked to pay 20% of their annual council tax charge.
-This change won't affect you if you're in receipt of the severe disability premium, the support component of employment support allowance or a war pension.

 The benefit cap is a limit on the total amount of benefit that a household can receive.
 The Government believes the Benefit Cap: